utkarsh-alpuria/Plant-Disease-Detector/readme.md

 3. Click the "Predict" button.
 4. The condition of the plant along with the confidence score will appear on the screen.

----

-Feel free to adjust any sections as needed!